HPC-dev-acc/mario-demo/docs/20-design.md

 - Enabled PWA support so the demo can run offline and be installed on mobile devices.

 ## UX
-- HUD offers a gear menu, info panel, countdown timer, and touch controls on mobile.
+- HUD offers a gear menu, info panel, countdown timer, and circular touch controls pinned to the screen corners on mobile.
 A debug panel appears only when developer mode is enabled for developers or testers.
 - Orientation guard pauses play in portrait mode and resumes on landscape.
 - Fullscreen uses centered letterboxing with black bars and resizes on `fullscreenchange` to preserve the 16:9 aspect ratio; styles target both `#stage:fullscreen` and `#game-root:fullscreen #stage`.